gibbok/typescript-book/README.md

 ### Strict Object Literal Checking (Freshness)

-Strict object literal checking, sometimes referred to as freshness, is a feature in TypeScript that helps catch excess or misspelled properties that would otherwise go unnoticed in normal structural type checks.
+Strict object literal checking, sometimes referred to as "freshness", is a feature in TypeScript that helps catch excess or misspelled properties that would otherwise go unnoticed in normal structural type checks.

 When creating an object literal, the TypeScript compiler considers it "fresh."
 If the object literal is assigned to a variable or passed as a parameter, TypeScript will throw an error if the object literal specifies properties that do not exist in the target type.